1. When will TraceTogether-only SafeEntry (ToS) be implemented?

 28. With more shops opening, crowds are coming back.
 How else can I better control the crowd level in my store?

 You may wish to minimise the in-store dwell time of customers, suppliers and contractors.
 For instance, delay opening sections of the store for better crowd control.

 You may also wish to adopt queue management systems, which are supported under the Productivity Solutions Grant.

-Retailers should avoid activities that would attract crowds in and outside of the retail establishment (e.g. providing special discounts or offers for reopening) for at least two weeks from Phase Two reopening.
+Retailers should avoid activities that would attract crowds in and outside of the retail establishment (e.g. providing special discounts or offers).
 This is to prevent crowds and long queues of customers and delivery personnel at the store front.

-Activities and events in stores or mall atriums must not be held.
+Activities and events at mall atriums must not be held.

 Atrium sales are not permitted until further notice.

 32. What are the visible symptoms to check for and how should I check this?
 As a mall operator, can I turn away all customers who appear unwell?